Swedish driver Ericsson gives Ganassi another Indy 500 win

 INDIANAPOLIS (AP) — Marcus Ericsson had to leave Formula One to become a global superstar — a goal achieved Sunday when the Swedish driver won the Indianapolis 500.

-Ericsson took control of Sunday’s race late and had it under control for Chip Ganassi Racing until a crash by teammate Jimmie Johnson with four laps remaining brought out a rare red-flag stoppage at Indianapolis Motor Speedway.
+Ericsson took control of the race late — largely because of teammate Scott Dixon’s speeding penalty — and had it under control for Chip Ganassi Racing until a crash by teammate Jimmie Johnson with four laps remaining brought out a rare red-flag stoppage at Indianapolis Motor Speedway.

+The race resumed with two laps remaining and Ericsson easily got the jump on O’Ward.
+The Mexican got one final look for the lead that Ericsson defended and O’Ward knew not to force the issue.

+“Nah, he was going to put me in the wall if I had gone for it,” O’Ward said.

-A crash back in traffic brought out the caution and Ericsson coasted to the victory podium under yellow.
+A crash by Sage Karam back in traffic brought out the caution on the final lap and Ericsson coasted to the victory podium under yellow.
+Karam was transported to a hospital for evaluation of muscular soreness.

+For Ericsson, it was his third career IndyCar victory in 52 career starts.
+All three have been strange wins in that Ericsson sealed the victories after red-flag stoppages, but he never assumed he had the Indy 500 won as he sat inside his cockpit waiting to get back to racing.

+“You can never take anything for granted, and there were laps to go,” Ericsson said.
+“I was praying so hard there was not going to be a yellow, then I knew there was probably going to be one, and it was hard to refocus.”

+The win seemed to belong to Dixon, the six-time IndyCar champion who went more than 234 mph in qualifying to win the pole.
+The New Zealander led 95 of the 200 laps on Sunday and his Honda was easily the fastest in the field — so fast that Dixon didn’t slow down enough on his final pit stop.
+The penalty took him out of contention for the win.

+That left Ericsson and Tony Kanaan still in the fight for Ganassi.
+Kanaan, at 47 the oldest driver in the field, thought he was in perfect position for the win sitting in fourth on the restart.

-O’Ward, who signed an extension with Arrow McLaren SP on Friday, finished second.
-The Mexican was trying to give his country a banner celebration on the biggest day in motorsports; Sergio Perez opened Sunday with a win in the Monaco Grand Prix.
+O’Ward wouldn’t relent.
+He signed a contract extension with Arrow McLaren SP on Friday and desperately wanted the win.
+But he finished second, falling just short as the Mexican tried to give his country a banner celebration on the biggest day in motorsports; Sergio Perez opened Sunday with a win in the Monaco Grand Prix.

-Tony Kanaan was third in a Ganassi car and followed by Felix Rosenqvist, another Swede, who was fourth for McLaren.
+Kanaan was third in a Ganassi car and followed by Felix Rosenqvist, another Swede, who was fourth for McLaren.
+Rosenqvist is in a contract year with McLaren and fighting for his job.

 American drivers Alexander Rossi and Conor Daly finished fifth and sixth, Rossi for Andretti Autosport and Daly for Ed Carpenter Racing.